drduh/macOS-Security-and-Privacy-Guide/README.md

 Safari is not recommended.
 The code is a mess and [security](https://nakedsecurity.sophos.com/2014/02/24/anatomy-of-a-goto-fail-apples-ssl-bug-explained-plus-an-unofficial-patch/) [vulnerabilities](https://vimeo.com/144872861) are frequent, and slower to patch (see [discussion on Hacker News](https://news.ycombinator.com/item?id=10150038)).
 Security does [not appear](https://discussions.apple.com/thread/5128209) to be a priority for Safari.
 If you do use it, at least [disable](https://thoughtsviewsopinions.wordpress.com/2013/04/26/how-to-stop-downloaded-files-opening-automatically/) the **Open "safe" files after downloading** option in Preferences, and be aware of other [privacy nuances](https://github.com/drduh/OS-X-Security-and-Privacy-Guide/issues/93).

-Other miscellaneous browsers, such as [Brave](https://github.com/drduh/OS-X-Security-and-Privacy-Guide/issues/94), are not evaluated in this guide, so are neither recommened nor actively discouraged from use.
+Other miscellaneous browsers, such as [Brave](https://github.com/drduh/OS-X-Security-and-Privacy-Guide/issues/94), are not evaluated in this guide, so are neither recommended nor actively discouraged from use.

 For more information about security conscious browsing, see [HowTo: Privacy & Security Conscious Browsing](https://gist.github.com/atcuno/3425484ac5cce5298932), [browserleaks.com](https://www.browserleaks.com/) and [EFF Panopticlick](https://panopticlick.eff.org/).